This is our 2011 Jobs Rated Methodology report.

 |Total Maximum Points = 50|

-These categories were used to assess the emotional environment:
+The following categories and points are used to rate the emotional work environment:

 |Emotional Environment Factors||Scoring Range|